SMALL BUSINESS RELIEF TRACKER

 Nevada: Up to $20K in COVID grants available for small business in rural Nevada counties. he Nevada Small Business Development Center will help businesses through the application process; the center has hired three small-business advisors, as well as a new lead business development advisor, Jamie Schwartz, to assist with the program.

-New Jersey: Gov. Phil Murphy on Tuesday announced more than $100 million to help owners and renters.
+Gov. Phil Murphy announced more than $100 million to help owners and renters.
 The bulk of the money, some $70 million, will go to small and micro-businesses and restaurants, which have been ravaged by the pandemic.

 There’s $10 million to help small businesses buy personal protective equipment (PPE)